 Don’t forget this last point.
 Express your affection spontaneously (see above) to each other with sweet words, compliments, and even sometimes true declarations of love.

-Sometimes, we can forget how much someone loves us on such a long distance.
+We can forget how much someone loves us when we’re so far apart.

 A small message or a call to remind someone the reason you’re staying strong for this LDR may brighten their day.

 Similarly, do not hesitate to celebrate your milestones as a couple.
 Just like any geographically close relationship would do, celebrate important anniversary milestones and birthdays!